The Ratification Process

-The PeTS board of directors will review each prospective volunteer’s file in its entirety and vote if the handler & pet are ready to perform pet therapy on their own.
+PeTS’ board of directors will review each prospective volunteer’s file in its entirety and vote if the handler & pet are ready to perform pet therapy on their own.
 A majority vote is required.
 The board may request the volunteer to repeat earlier ratification steps.

 Once ratified, teams have access to our list of facility partners and therapy events, and will choose where and when they visit, as well as how often.
 Ratified handlers will receive a name tag, PeTS lanyard, a pet bandana, and 50 “trading” cards that feature their pet’s photo and bio.

 Ratified animals that do not go on any pet therapy visits for 12+ months are considered retired, and would need to go back through the entire ratification process before being able to resume pet therapy visits.

 Who Can Volunteer?

 - Must be companion dogs or cats.

 - Must be friendly with people of all ages and races, and enjoy being touched by strangers.

 - Must behave politely in new places.
 No barking, marking, or stealing the silverware.

 - Dogs are expected to have basic obedience skills, such as the ability to walk well on leash through crowds and sitting nicely when meeting new people.

 - Must be at least 18 years old.

 - Must have been with their animal for at least 6 months prior to the initial Prescreen evaluation.

 - Must have a clear Intervention Record check to visit facilities with minors.

 - Must have a clear Vulnerable Sector Police Information check to visit facilities with minors, the elderly, or people with disabilities.

-- Must complete all steps in our ratification process.
+- Must successfully complete all steps in our ratification process.